TOPOFGR/react-intl-hooks/README.md

   - "decimal" (e.g., 0.5).
   - "currency" can be used in conjuntion with the property `currency` (e.g., \$1,000).
   - "unit" can be used in conjuntion with the properties `unit` and `unitDisplay` (e.g., 1,000kB).
 - **unit**: can be used when `style` property is set to "unit".
-Possible values are almost 27 units, we'll show some of all the possible values:
+Possible values are almost 27 units, we'll show some of the possible values:
   - "kilobyte" (e.g., kB).
   - "fahrenheit" (e.g., °F).
 - **unitDisplay**: used to change the formatting style of a unit.
 Possible values are: